GramAddict/docs/configuration.md

 ## Available Filters

 We know that you want to make sure that you only interact with a specific set of users.
 When you leave it up to a bot, you never know what will happen.
 We try to make this easier for you by giving you a wide subset of filters to help weed out the undesirables.
 The full list is below, but if you need some inspiration - there is a filter.example file included with some sensible defaults.
-You can copy/paste this file from config-example folder (available with git installation) in your account folder or download it from [there](http://) and place in your account folder.
+You can copy/paste this file from config-example folder (available with git installation) in your account folder or [download it from here](ttps://raw.githubusercontent.com/GramAddict/bot/master/config-examples/filters.yml) and place in your account folder.
 I'll repeat another time: in order to work, that file must be located in `accounts/yourusername` folder.

 The following is an exaustive explanation of what the filters are for: